 (Current snaps prove Thunderchild’s hidden goodies have aged well, but Nick’s been busy.
 Main frame cuts in sharply, then braced between two cross mounts.
 Harris trees hold Ceriani forks, note oil cooler plumbing.
 Kawasaki clocks and switches are common – likely most of the stock Z1 wiring harness was carried over.
 Super strong pivot area shows artistic welds.
 Carbs are Honda CR/Keihin 31mm with ticklers and accelerator pumps)

 Filled with high quality components, Thunderchild’s suspensions were fit to meet the demands of endurance racing.
 Now commonplace, Harris’s cantilever monoshock was considered exotica in 1979 – a time when many works machines still used a twinshock system.
 Fully adjustable, a long De Carbon shock pairs with Italian Ceriani forks held by Harris machined trees.
-Special plates were made to adapt the AP Lockheeds (drool) and the matching iron rotors bolt to lightweight 3-spoke Dymag competition wheels.
-A long running Harris feature.
-Nick made no mention of it, but I’m assuming these are in aluminum, not magnesium.
-Looking closer reveals many detail; the front speedo drive, custom hardware and some very creative mounting solutions.
-Welded tubes with gussets take the subframe back to support the elaborate tailpiece, attach the exhaust, and rear-set foot controls.
-On the right brake are rose joints connecting to the rear Lockheed cylinder, the left a welded stub from which the flipped-backwards Kawasaki shifter is reached.
-Not all polish and shine, Thunderchild’s as-raced mechanical workings are indeed functional jewelry.
+Special plates were made to adapt the exotic AP Lockheed calipers, and the matching iron rotors bolt to lightweight Dymag competition wheels – a long running Harris feature.
+Nick made no mention of it, but I’m assuming the 3-spoke hoops are in aluminum, not magnesium.
+Looking closer reveals many details; the speedo drive, custom hardware, and some very creative mounting solutions.
+Tubes welded with gussets extend the subframe to support the tail/seat, attach the exhaust, and rear-set foot controls.
+On the right, rose jointed levers connect the rear Lockheed cylinder, the left a welded stub from which the flipped-backwards Kawasaki shifter is reached.
+Not all polish and shine, Thunderchild’s race-spec mechanical workings are fully functioning jewelry.